grantspeelman/ansible-ruby-deployment/README.md

 # ansible-ruby-deployment
-Ansible role to prepare for capistrano or mina deployments
+Ansible role to install ruby and prepare for capistrano or mina deployments

  * user installs bundler
  * /home/{{app_deploy_name}}/.env and included in .bashrc